-One time or the other, we download some sort of software either from a software download website like download.com (which is not good) or from the developer website and not sure if the download is clean. i.e, safe to install or run.
+Sometimes we download applications and other files either from a software download website like download.com (which is not good) or directly from the developer website and are unsure if the download is clean. i.e., safe to install or run.
 In those situations, it is better to test the software before installing or use it.

-Without ado, let me show you how to enable sandbox on Windows 10.
+Without ado, let me show you how to enable sandbox in Windows 10.

-Before you can enable and use sandbox feature on Windows 10, your system should have or support the following.
+Before enabling and using the Windows 10 Sandbox feature, your system should support the following prerequisites.
 The requirements listed below are very common.
 If you bought a computer in the last couple of years, your system should be good to go.
-But it is better to check twice before trying to enable sandbox feature on Windows 10.
+But it is better to check twice before trying to enable the sandbox in Windows 10.

 1. You should be running a 64-bit version of Windows 10

 2. Your system should support virtualization.
 If you are not sure, download this software and execute the .exe file.
-It will instantly tell if your system supports hardware virtualization or not.
-If hardware virtualization is supported, you will see “Yes” on top of “Hardware Virtualization”.
+It will instantly tell whether your system supports hardware virtualization or not.
+If hardware virtualization is supported, you will see “Yes” on top of “Hardware Virtualization.”
 Conveniently, the software also tells whether you are running a 32-bit or 64-bit version of Windows.

-3. Your system should have at least 4GB memory (RAM).
-It is recommended to have 8GB for a smooth experience.
+3. Your system should have at least 4GB of memory (RAM).
+8GB is recommended for a smooth experience.

-5. You should be running Windows 10 build 18305 or higher or version 1903.
-If you are unsure, you can easily check your Windows 10 version number.
+5. You should be running Windows 10 version 1903 (build 18305 or higher).
+If you are unsure, follow the link to check your Windows 10 version number.

 - Open the start menu.